Image: Saint John Joseph of the Cross engraving | Alessandri after P.A. Novelli.

 Obedience moved John Joseph to accept appointments as novice master, guardian and, finally, provincial.
 His years of mortification enabled him to offer these services to the friars with great charity.
 As guardian he was not above working in the kitchen or carrying the wood and water needed by the friars.

 When his term as provincial expired, John Joseph dedicated himself to hearing confessions and practicing mortification, two concerns contrary to the spirit of the dawning Age of Enlightenment.
-John Joseph was canonized in 1839.
+John Joseph of the Cross was canonized in 1839.

 John Joseph’s mortification allowed him to be the kind of forgiving superior intended by Saint Francis.
 Self-denial should lead us to charity—not to bitterness; it should help us clarify our priorities and make us more loving.
 John Joseph is living proof of Chesterton’s observation: “It is always easy to let the age have its head; the difficult thing is to keep one’s own” (G. K. Chesterton, Orthodoxy, page 101).